-It is with great personal pride that our Department graduated its 21st class of residents this past July, and began our 24th full year.
-Late summer and fall is always a very exciting time of year, as we’ve said goodbye to our graduates who are settled into new positions, have welcomed and oriented an eager intern class and began mentoring new senior students rotating in the Department.
-We also opened a 6000 SF innovative split flow (iTrack) area to the ED, and expanded our faculty coverage.
-During this transition I tend to hear from many of our recent graduates who have embraced our Department’s culture of learning, teamwork and mentorship.
+It is with great personal pride that our Department graduated its 22nd class of residents this past June, and began our 25th full year.
+Late summer and fall is always a very exciting time of year, as we’ve said goodbye to our graduates who are settled into new fellowships and positions, have welcomed and oriented our intern class and began mentoring new senior students rotating in the Department.
+Protecting all staff and adjusting our coverage while enhancing clinical education has been our priority during COVID.
+During these challenging times I hear from many of our recent graduates who embraced and benefited from our Department’s culture of learning, teamwork and mentorship.
 This past fall we met the challenge to assist Drexel /Hahnemann EM trainees, welcoming seven residents and gaining RRC approval to expand to 13 residents per year; then welcomed our inaugural Medical Education Fellow and are in the application process for Level 3 Geriatric ED status!

 Our seniors often communicate a few weeks into new positions: “A card is not enough to express my gratitude for everything you have provided me and the program.
 You have taught me so many pearls in the ED and thank you for trusting me to care for your patients, giving me confidence, and for helping shape me to become a professional, competent, compassionate attending, with attention to longevity through wellness.
 Thank you, thank you, thank you!”